SFB1252/talks/index.md

 - Feedback is used internally to improve future workshops
 - Results are shared with presenters for continuous improvement

-## Community Chat
+## Chat

-Join our community discussions on the University of Cologne Matrix chat server.
+Join our discussions on the University of Cologne Matrix chat server.

 ### SFB 1252 Talks & Workshops Matrix Space